carbon-language/carbon-lang/llvm/docs/LangRef.rst

 in-flight exception.

-If a ``nextaction`` label is not present, the instruction unwinds out of the function it is located in.
+If a ``nextaction`` label is not present, the instruction unwinds out of its parent function.
 The
-:ref:`personality function <personalityfn>` will look for an appropriate catch block in the caller.
+:ref:`personality function <personalityfn>` will continue processing exception handling actions in the caller.

 Arguments:
 """"""""""

-The instruction optionally takes a label, ``nextaction``, indicating where control should transfer to if none of the constituent ``catchblock`` instructions are suitable for the in-flight exception.
+The instruction optionally takes a label, ``nextaction``, indicating where control should transfer to if none of the preceding ``catchblock`` instructions are suitable for the in-flight exception.

 Semantics: